microsoft/code-with-engineering-playbook/docs/README.md

-# ISE Engineering Fundamentals Playbook
+# InfoMagnus Engineering Fundamentals Playbook

-An engineer working for a [ISE](ISE.md) project...
+An engineer working for an InfoMagnus project...

 * Has responsibilities to their team – mentor, coach, and lead.
 * Knows their **playbook**.
 Follows their playbook.
 Fixes their playbook if it is broken.
 If they find a better playbook, they copy it.
 If somebody could use their playbook, they share it.